Clappit/Clappit-CLI_Beta/userguide.md

-# Clappit: Your Cloud, Simplified
+# Clappit: Bulletproof your Infrastructure Drift and Testing

 Clappit is the next-generation cloud management platform designed to revolutionize how you manage your cloud infrastructure.
-With an intuitive interface and powerful automation, Clappit empowers you to:

 **Features**